 Providing NXP taxation principles, approach, governance and engagements applied across our geographic operational footprint.

-Anyone can confidentially lodge a complaint concerning potential violations using various reporting channels, such as management, an ethics liaison or the NXP Ethics Committee.
-Complaints can also be submitted using the phone or web option of the SpeakUp line , which is hosted by an independent third party and facilitates anonymous reporting.
+Potential violations of NXP’s Tax Policy can be confidentially reported using various reporting channels, such as management, an ethics liaison or the NXP Ethics Committee, or can be submitted using the phone or web option of our SpeakUp line, a system hosted by an independent third party that facilitates anonymous reporting.
 A strict policy of non-retaliation is in force to protect any team member who reports potential violations.
-Processes for informing senior management about allegations include periodic internal reports, although we have no reports of tax-related violations thus far.

 We are here to answer any inquiry regarding our corporate sustainability efforts, including EHS and environmental product compliance.